-It takes just one minute to literally get a grip: A simple way to do it is with a little ball.
+It takes just one minute to literally get in touch with your inner experience.
+A simple way to do it is with a little ball.
 It could be a tennis ball, or, even better, one of these squeezable little stress balls (easy to find on the internet, search for squeeze balls or stress balls).
 You can also try it without a ball.
 For instance, use a pair of rolled-up socks, or paper crumpled into a ball…

 Get a grip on the little ball.
 Feel it in your hand.
 Pay attention to the sensation of your hand holding the ball.
 Pay attention to what it feels like in your hand and your arm, as you gently (or not so gently) squeeze the ball.
 Then shift the ball to the other hand.